 Recently, the Town completed a design project for our sewer plant.
 No plans are being made to implement any changes or to change the permitted capacity of the treatment plant; rather, the Council is attempting to remain proactive in its approach to maintaining the life of the plant and to be ready for changes in nutrient limits that may be part of our next permit renewal in 2018.
 The design phase of the project will result in the Town being prepared to act should any changes be mandated by the State.
 Currently, the Council has placed that project on hold until our permit is renewed.
-In the current year, we will fund half of the cost of a new vehicle and repair a surge tank at the Waste Water Treatment Plant.
+In the current year, we will fund half of the cost of a new vehicle and repair a manhole in the collection system.